 - Brands can share their own Playdates and participants can follow Kevin Doyle or Ciara Mageean training Playdate.

 At user/concept testing, the feedback was largely positive.
-Despite our process was designed having students and teachers in mind, during user/concept testing, testers offered many suggestions to improve the concept and extend it to other segments such as sports clubs, sports associations, federated players and the overall population as well.
+Despite our process was designed having students and teachers in mind, during user/concept testing, testers offered many suggestions to improve the concept and extend it to other segments such as sports clubs, sports associations, professional players, personal trainers and the overall population as well.

 How we built it

 We applied a design sprint process with alignment, ideation, storyboarding, prototyping and user testing.
 We started with secondary research focusing on numbers about the impact of Covid-19 in sports and physical activity, news in the media and then we did a problem framing workshop to dive in and explore both the current situation our audience was experiencing and the underlying pain for those experiences.
 From there we reached a problem statement to align the team.
 Then we did primary research with students and teachers to outline the most critical insights and we reframed our insight statements as How Might We questions.
 With a clear view of our design opportunities and journey obstacles we sketched a couple solutions and we came with this concept Playdate to test with users and get their feedback.

 The most relevant challenge was time and availability of subject matter experts (students and teachers) to inform the process and get feedback from, so the process could keep the user centric approach.
 We also found that the concept has a couple challenges itself, mostly related with privacy when sharing videos of Playdates that show activities done in school context.
 A couple solutions were outlined by users, especially to limit the share of videos to private message.
 Nevertheless, this represent one of the challenges we found that would need to be addressed in specific on future iterations.

 Accomplishments that we're proud of